Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Jul, 2024: I have been invited by the Huawei Ireland Research Centre to present my recent work on smart mobility at the [Global Software Technology Summit 2024](http://ming2liu.github.io/files/GSTS2024.jpg).
 * Jun, 2024: We have secured 5k GCP credits from Google Cloud for our research projects.
 * Jun, 2024: We have two papers accepted at the 10th International Conference on machine Learning, Optimization and Data science (LOD 2024).
 * Jun, 2024: We have one paper accepted at the IEEE Intelligent System Conference.